dcunited001/dcunited001.github.io/_pages/writing.md

 versions of the myth or collaborate.
 The self-imposed restrictions help foster creativity.

-To explain further here are several invariant plot points -- fixpoints -- which should mostly stay the same.
+To explain further here are several invariant plot points -- *fixpoints* -- which should mostly stay the same.
 And other people would contribute towards them.
 The fixpoints should be as generic as possible and there should only be a handful.
 Ideally, for plotpoints, just one or two, to preserve variations in form.

-quasi-religion.
-It's called oneiroism.
-Perhaps I specify that Oneirism is something more along the lines of philosophy in practice than a religion.
-The idea is that we need to protect individuality and find a way to stand up against nihilism.
-This is aimed at addressing both.
-Everyone would have their version of a particular story which would be a meditation on something like Love or Justice or Heroism.

-By maintaining a personal version through their life or collaborating with others on their version of a particular story, they are developing their ability to recognize/utilize/strengthen those traits in themselves and others.
-Furthermore, it represents individuality for the sake of individuality as we approach the end of individuality.
-Individuality can provide us with drive and purpose.
-This can help us stand up against nihilism.

-I don’t see anyone else talking about an idea like the episaga.
-There are similar concepts, but this is specifically targeted towards addressing philosophical problems in the near-future.
-I know there are authors out there with whom this would really catch on.

-> Oh Tyche, might thee shine on me...

 ### [Oneironautics: Questing for Lucidity](/posts/2016-05-14-oneironautics-questing-for-lucidity.html)